 Our admission officers handle over 60,000 applications every year.
-Processing documents, calculating admission averages and evaluating applications can take a few months.
-While you’re waiting for an answer from us, you can still work on your application and get to know the University.
-If you’ve received an offer of admission, congratulations!
-We hope you’ll accept it.
+Processing documents, calculating admission averages and evaluating applications can take a few weeks after you’ve sent us all your required documents.

 Your grades don’t tell the whole story?